dnguyen800/dnguyen800.github.io/_posts/2019-04-14-thermostat.md

 ### The Problems

 There aren't any major problems with Nest, but the **Home/Away Assist** feature can be very slow to detect presence changes.
-I've compared Nest times to actual times and have seen hour-long gaps in detection.
+I've compared Nest times to actual times (tracked with Home Assistant) and have seen hour-long gaps in detection.
 I've also arrived home to see that the Nest cameras remained on (should be off when someone is home) and the thermostat not adjusted.
 If you want to come home to a warm house, the most reliable way is to use the Nest app before heading home.

 ### Installation and Smart Home Integration

-Physical installation is not difficult, but you need to use the <a href="https://nest.com/works/">Nest compatibility checker</a> if your home’s existing wiring is compatible.
+Physical installation is not difficult, but you need to use the [Nest compatibility checker]("https://nest.com/works/) if your home’s existing wiring is compatible.
 I had to call tech support once because there were more wires in my existing installation than what was covered in the installation guide.
-Physical installation requires some basic do-it-yourself **DIY** skills like drilling holes and basic electrical wiring.
+Physical installation requires some basic do-it-yourself **DIY** skills like drilling holes and handling of electrical wires.

 Nest thermostats come with a wall plate to cover the gaping hole left by the previous thermostat.
 How nice!

 Connecting the Nest to SmartThings uses an unofficial SmartApp called [NST Manager](https://community.smartthings.com/t/release-nst-manager-v5-0/83228).
-It's not difficult to set up, but requires creating a Nest developer account, using the SmartThings developer portal to add a SmartApp.
-As an unofficial integration, it's quite impressive to have the thermostat and  cameras working in SmartThings.
-Kudos to the team.
+It's not difficult to set up, but requires creating a Nest developer account and using the SmartThings developer portal to add a SmartApp.
+As an unofficial integration, it's quite impressive to have the thermostat and Nest cameras working in SmartThings.
+Kudos to the community for imp

 The **Home/Away Assist** feature on the Nest app is not timely, so the other option you have is to use voice control, say, in the car driving home, to warm up the house before you arrive.